matrix-org/matrix-spec/content/client-server-api/modules/mentions.md

 ### User and room mentions

-This module allows users to mention other users and rooms within a room message.
+This module allows users to "mention" other users and rooms within a room event.
+This is primarily used as an indicator that the recipient should receive a notification about the event.
 This is achieved by including metadata in the `m.mentions` content property of the event.
 The `m.mentions` property consists of an object with two fields: